 It was necessary to leave a quantity of HFO and marine diesel onboard from use in the boiler to provide inert gas to cargo tanks during passage to Singapore.

-Following the removal of oil the Kirki was towed to Singapore where she was broken up for scrap.
+The Kirki was towed to Singapore where she was broken up for scrap.

 For information on the investigation into the loss of the bow section of the Kirki, the fire, evacuation of the crew and salvage operation see the Marine Incident Investigation Unit report.